cwi-dis/VR2Gather/README.md

 ### VO/Signals/Scenes/Signals

-Scene to test the correct signals unity bridge compoments developed by Viaccess-Orca.
+Scene to test the signals unity bridge compoments developed by Viaccess-Orca.

 - How to run this test:
 	```